ymadoff/ryba/spark/client/install.coffee.md

       , next

 ## Spark SSL
+Installs SSL certificates for spark.
+At the moment of writing this lines, Spark supports SSL Only in akka mode and fs mode ( file sharing and date streaming).
+The web ui does not support SSL

     module.exports.push name: 'Spark SSL # JKS stores', retry: 0, handler: (ctx, next) ->
      {ssl, ssl_server, ssl_client, spark} = ctx.config.ryba